E-commerce in France

 Payment methods

 Make sure that your online shop offers French payment methods.
-French people prefer paying via PayPal or by credit or debit card, especially Carte Bleue.
+French people prefer paying via PayPal or by credit or debit card.
+The most widely used card for online payments is Carte Bancaire.
+Formerly some of these cards were called Carte Bleue and many French people still use that name.

 VAT on distance sales in France